 you expand your service offering

-Regularly updating the profile helps keep data consistent in the AI visibility analysis.
+Regularly updating the profile helps keep data consistent in AI visibility analysis.

-After saving the data, move on to the next steps of the project setup:
+After saving the data, move on to the next project setup steps:

 add products or a Google Shopping XML file